WED-2023/206511727/README.md

 ## Main Files:
 - **index.html**: The main page of the website.
 - **style.css**: The website's design and styling.
-- **script.js**: JavaScript for managing interactions and functions.
 - **images/**: Folder containing images used in the website.

 ## Technologies Used: